Highway Quality Test

 Objective:

-The Initial Setting Time Test measures the point at which cement paste starts losing plasticity and begins to harden, ensuring adequate workable time for mixing, transporting, and placing concrete or mortar—especially critical in NHAI highway and bridge works.
+Measures the point at which cement paste starts losing plasticity and begins to harden, ensuring adequate workable time for mixing, transporting, and placing concrete—critical in NHAI highway and bridge works.

 1. Purpose of Initial Setting Time Test